History of science and technology in Mexico: Porfiriato

 Porfirio Díaz' ascension to the presidency in 1876 brought an end to the Mexican civil wars which had repeatedly broken out since independence had first been achieved.
 Mexico entered upon a period of stability and industrialization which also contributed to advances in science and technology.
 The influence of French Positivism led to a renaissance of scientific activity in Mexico.

 Chief among the positivists was Gabino Barreda who founded the Escuela Nacional Preparatoria and became its first director.
 The medical faculty would eventually include the physicians Manuel Carmona y Valle, Eduardo Liceaga, and Rafael Lavista y Rebolla, the oculist Joaquín Vértiz, and the pediatrician Miguel Otero y Arce.
 The faculty of physical scientists would eventually include the chemist Andrés Almaraz, and the engineer Mariano de la Bárcena.
 The faculty of mathematics would eventually include Jose Joaquin Terrazas, and the engineer Leandro Fernández Imas.

-A national observatory at Chapultepec was decreed in December, 1876 and inaugurated on May, 1878.
-It's first director was Francisco Díaz Covarrubias.
+A national observatory at Chapultepec was decreed in December 1876 and inaugurated on May 1878.
+Its first director was Francisco Díaz Covarrubias.
 The observatory included a meteorological and magnetic observatory and maintained correspondence with international observatories and scientific organizations.
-In 1877 a meteorological observatory was established which also maintained correspondance with international observatories.
+In 1877 a meteorological observatory was established which also maintained correspondence with international observatories.
 Covarrubias was appointed president over a scientific commission tasked with travelling to Japan to observe the 1874 transit of Venus.
 A geological society was established in 1875.

 The Federal Telegraphic Office during this time provided meteorological observations.
 The Academy of Medicine annually awarded prizes to the authors of the best scientific reports.
 A Pedro Escobedo Society also awarded prizes for scientific accomplishments.
 The Mexican government made efforts to reward scientific discovery by sending relevant scientists to Europe so that they could gain more attention for their work.

 The proliferation of railroads stimulated the development of Mexican industry by giving it access to the latest machinery.

 A Ministry of Communications and Public Works was established during this time, and began a program of building lighthouses for Mexican ports.
 The Ministry also commissioned improvements to the Veracruz Harbor.
 Smaller improvements were made to the Atlantic ports of Progreso, Campeche, and Tuxpam.
 The only Pacific ports to be improved during this time were Manzanillo and Salina Cruz.

-Improvements to the nation’s telegraph network continued during this time.
+Improvements to the nation's telegraph network continued during this time.
 A school of telegraphy was established along with workshops to repair the network.
 Experiments were made in wireless telegraphy in order to bridge the Sea of Cortés.
 By 1902, the network spanned over 40,000 kilometers of wire with 379 stations.

 A telephone network began to be built in Mexico during this time.
 By the beginning of the 20th century telephone networks between cities spanned over 27,000 kilometers of wire and included almost 3000 devices.
 Every state in Mexico was included in the network.

 General Manuel Mondragón invented the Mondragón rifle during this time.
-These designs include the straight-pull bolt-action M1893 and M1894 rifles, and Mexico's first self-loading rifle, the M1908 - the first of the designs to see combat use.
+These designs include the straight-pull bolt-action M1893 and M1894 rifles, and Mexico's first self-loading rifle, the M1908—the first of the designs to see combat use.